 - Rank all programs they are willing to attend.
 Among U.S. citizen IMG applicants who matched, 52.3 percent ranked all the programs they would be willing to attend, but only 40 percent of unmatched IMG applicants did so.
 For non-U.S. citizen IMG applicants, 40.1 percent of matched applicants ranked all programs they would be willing to attend, compared with only 31.1 percent of unmatched applicants.

 - Do not rank programs based on a perceived likelihood of matching.
-Due to how the matching algorithm works, it is not advisable to rank programs based on a perceived likelihood of matching with them, the authors said.
+Due to how the matching algorithm works, it is not advisable to rank "Of all 8,388 unmatched applicants based on a perceived likelihood of matching with them, the authors said.
 But 36.3 percent of unmatched U.S. citizen IMGs and 33.5 percent of unmatched non-U.S. citizen IMGs did so in 2013.
 Only 19.5 percent of matched U.S. citizen IMGs and 18.1 percent of matched non-U.S. citizen IMGs adopted this strategy.

 There are numerous other interview and ranking strategies that IMG applicants could benefit from utilizing more often, the findings suggested.
 These include ranking a mix of competitive and less competitive programs, and ranking one or more programs in an alternative specialty as a “fall-back plan.”

 Overall, some IMGs may benefit from a more complete understanding of how matching works.
 This may be one reason that IMGs sometimes turn to for-profit companies that claim to increase the chances of matching—but program directors by and large “disdain” these companies, the study authors stressed.
 IMGs instead should seek out education that will enable them to “champion their own capabilities,” they wrote.